Previous dayJanuary 28, 2026Next day

 -0.3 km---✓ ReviewedUSGS →

-On January 28, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 5 km S of Gorst, Washington at 22:06 UTC.
+Reports of a magnitude 2.1 earthquake 5 km S of Gorst, Washington came in on January 28, 2026 at 22:06 UTC.
 At a depth of just -0.3 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 47.478°, -122.700°.
+The epicenter is at 47.478°, -122.700°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-28